cufyorg-archive/framework/docs/_fragments/io/buffers.md

 <br>

-- `BufferredInputStream` `BufferedReader` is the same as java's version of this but uses the buffer we built
+- `BufferredInputStream` `BufferedReader` is the same as java's version of this but uses the buffer we built.